pydata/xarray/doc/io.rst

 Now, a Zarr store with the correct variable shapes and attributes exists that can be filled out by subsequent calls to ``to_zarr`` without any further coordination.
-The ``region`` provides a mapping from dimension names to Python ``slice`` objects indicating where the data should be written, e.g.,
+The ``region`` provides a mapping from dimension names to Python ``slice`` objects indicating where the data should be written (in index space, not coordinate space), e.g.,

 .. ipython:: python